taikedz/bash-builder/writing_clean_bash.md

 Rmember the rule of thumb: no function should have more than around 15-20 lines of operational code (not counting variable declarations and other "setup" and "teardown" code).

+### Do not use naked code

+A program should have one and only one entry point: its `main` function.
+Trying to hunt down execution flow problems when you're not sure where to start is tedious.

+As a scripting language, bash permits writing code without wrapping it in a function.
+Most of the time, this is alright, but when writing code for re-use, it is nearly always best to encapsulate it in a function.
+You never know when you're going to import that code and *not* expect it to run until you ask it to run.

+As such, wrap all your code inside functions, and have only a single bare call to the main function (call it whatever you want) - for example

+	mymain() {
+		echo "Arguments were:"
+		for arg in "$@"; do
+			echo "  $arg"
+		done
+	}

+	mymain "$@"

 ### Namespace your functions

 > `bash` only.
 In `sh`, use `_` (underscore)